Vietnam receives 500,000 donations of Sinopharm COVID-19 vaccine from China | ExBulletin

 Vietnam receives 500,000 donations of Sinopharm COVID-19 vaccine from China

-HANOI, June 20 (Reuters) – Vietnam has received a shipment of 500,000 doses of Sinopharm vaccine donated by China, the Ministry of Health said on Sunday as the country is increasing inoculations to fight a more widespread outbreak.
+HANOI (Reuters) – Vietnam has received a shipment of 500,000 doses of Sinopharm vaccines donated by China, the Ministry of Health said on Sunday as the country is increasing inoculations to fight a more widespread outbreak.

-The Southeast Asian nation approved China’s Sinopharm vaccine for emergency use against COVID-19 in early June.
-Read more
+The Southeast Asian nation approved the Chinas Sinopharm vaccine for emergency use against COVID-19 in early June.

 The vaccines will be used for three groups: Chinese citizens in Vietnam, Vietnamese who plan to work or study in China, and people living near the border with China, the Ministry of Health said in a statement.

-Vietnam’s internal inoculation program, which began in March, has so far relied heavily on about 4 million AstraZeneca vaccine (AZN.L) vaccine shots.
+Vietnam’s internal inoculation program, which began in March, has so far relied heavily on about 4 million AstraZenecas vaccine shots.

 Nearly 2.4 million people in Vietnam have received one dose of the COVID-19 vaccine, while 115,315 have been fully vaccinated, according to official data.

 Vietnam is tackling a more stubborn wave of infections.
-The country’s business center, Ho Chi Minh City, on Sunday banned public gatherings of more than three people and placed blocking orders in some virus-prone areas.
+The downtown business center Ho Chi Minh on Sunday banned public gatherings of more than three people and placed blocking orders in several virus-prone areas.

 Vietnam’s latest outbreak, which includes the highly contagious Delta coronavirus variant, has accounted for about 75% of its total cases during the pandemic, with 9,849 infections and 31 casualties since the end of April.